moyano83/High-Performance-Spark/README.md

 SparkSQL can infer schemas on loading, print it (`.printSchema()`), but it is also possible to create the schema programmatically using `StructType`.

 #### DataFrame API
 You don't need to register temporary tables to work with dataframes.
 Transformations in Dataframes uses restricted syntax expressions that the optimizer is able to inspect.
-Dataframes acceps SparkSQL expressions instead of lambdas, columns are accessed with the `apply` function.
+Dataframes accepts SparkSQL expressions instead of lambdas, columns are accessed with the `apply` function.
 Dataframes provide operators defined on the column class like `and` to act in more than one column: `df.filter(df("column").and(df("column2") > 0))`.
 There is a lot of functions defined in the package `org.apache.spark.sql.functions`. `coalesce(col1, col2,...)` returns the first non null column, `nanv1(col1, col2,...)` returns the first non-Nan value. `na` helps handle missing data.
 Other useful options are `dropDuplicates()` which can drop also duplicates based on a subset of the columns.
 The `groupBy` function returns an special object `Dataset` which can be of type `GroupedDataset`, `KeyValueGroupedDataset` and `RelationalGroupedDataset`. the `GroupedDataset` has functionality like `min`, `max`, `avg` and `sum`.
 We can collect basic stats on a `Dataframe` calling the `describe` method on it, which computes `count`, `mean`, `stdev` and more.
 To compute more complex aggregations use the `agg` API, which accepts a list of aggregate expressions, a String representing the aggregation or a map of column names to aggregate function names.
 Windows can also be defined to compute over ranges, you need to specify the rows the window is over, the order of the rows within the window, and the size of the window.
 Dataframes support sorting, limit the number of results.
 MultiDataFrame operations are supported `unionAll`, `intersec`, `except`, `distinct`.
 If Spark is connected to a Hive metastore, it is possible to run SQL queries `SQLContext.sql(<the query>)`, it is also possible to run queries over parquet files like `SQLContext.sql("Select * from parquet.<path_to_parquet_file>")`.